chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 Overflow of the index variable while iterating over an unbounded range leads to undefined behavior.

-In order for it to be possible to iterate over a range, it needs to be possible to add the stride to the range's last index without overflowng the index type.
+In order for it to be possible to iterate over a range with an upper bound, it needs to be possible to add the stride to the range's last index without overflowng the index type.
 In other words, the last index plus the stride must be between the index type's minimum and maximum value (inclusive).
 If this property is not met, the program will have undefined behavior.

    *Implementation Notes*.